SouthGreenPlatform/tutorials/_pages/bioanalysis/polymorphism.md

 ##### Getting some stats from _bam_ file with `samtools idxstats`

 {% highlight bash %}
+#command
-$ samtools idxstats file.PICARDTOOLSSORT.bam
+$samtools idxstats file.PICARDTOOLSSORT.bam

-#The output is TAB-delimited with each line consisting of reference sequence name, sequence length, # mapped reads and # unmapped reads. # It is written to stdout.
+#The output is TAB-delimited with each line consisting of reference sequence name, sequence length, # mapped reads and # unmapped reads. #It is written to stdout.
 Chromosome_8.1	7978604	2274010	0
 Chromosome_8.2	8319966	2274086	0
 Chromosome_8.3	6606598	1774006	0